To believe whatever we see is to live like an animal

 Some people assert, “Seeing is believing.”
 Their intent in making this assertion may be good – they don’t want to unintelligently, gullibly believe anything and everything.

 Just as scientific knowledge grows by making inferences from observations, so does spiritual knowledge.
 When we see people, we may believe what we see and presume that they are just their physical bodies.
-But if we think about what we see, we will realize that people have consciousness, whereas the physical body is made of insentient matter.
+But if we think about what we see, we will realize that they have consciousness, whereas the physical body is made of insentient matter.
 Where does consciousness come from?
 From a nonmaterial, invisible source: the soul (Bhagavad-gita 15.10).

 Think it over: